 While some aspects of the gameplay are controlled by the computer, players can imitate real-life sport moves, for example, racket swing in tennis or bat swing in baseball, using the Wii remote and Nunchuck controller.

 The in-game characters are imported from Mii Channel, one of Wii’s pre-installed channels, which allows users to create their customized avatars.
 You can also create non-playing characters.

 Wii Sports remains the fourth best selling game of all times, below Minecraft, Tetris, and Grand Theft Auto 5.
 It is also the highest-selling game for the Wii console with 82 million copies sold worldwide.

 Can Also Be played On: Nvidia Shield Tablet

 The Super Mario Galaxy series is perhaps the best thing you’ll ever find on Wii.
-It’s bright, bold and is exactly how you wanted a Super Mario game to be.
+It’s bright, bold, and is exactly how you wanted a Super Mario game to be.
 It is heavily inspired by Super Mario 64 with almost the same level structure and controls.

 However, unlike Super Mario 64, which took place on land and water, Galaxy takes you within the depth of space where you will annihilate the general laws of physics.

-In the original Super Mario Galaxy, you’ll travel across different worlds, collect power stars, unlock new playable area, beat bosses, and rescue Peach.
+In the original Super Mario Galaxy, you’ll travel across different worlds, collect power stars, unlock new playable areas, beat bosses, and rescue Peach.
 The second game ramps up the overall difficulty, assuming that you got the basics right from the first.
 Without a doubt, Super Mario Galaxy is a must-play game.